Michael Myers returns to Haddonfield after a seven-year hiatus

 To be fair to Little and cinematographer Peter Lyons Collister, Halloween 4 opens rather beautifully, capturing the rustic, autumnal aesthetic of the original movie.
 There are some truly ominous establishing shots that really capture the Haddonfield mood, images emboldened by the iconic Halloween text, and Carpenter collaborator Alan Howarth provides a subtle variation on the Halloween theme song that reverts back to the original composition when necessary.
 The opening moments really impressed me, but as soon as Michael escapes the film descends into bog-standard slasher territory.
 Don’t get me wrong, I enjoy bog-standard slashers as throwaway entertainment, but when it comes to Myers I take it all a little more personally.
 This isn’t any old masked killer.
 Nor is it Jason Voorhees, a character who has always been unashamedly trashy and therefore gets a pass.
 With Michael I expect a little more.
-He’s the original, the slasher villain by which all future killers are judged.
+Along with Leatherface, he’s the original marquee stalker, the slasher villain by which all future killers are judged.
 He deserves better to be lumped in with the rest, but for the most part that is the case here, and as can be deduced from the movie’s tricky development, intentionally so.